achliopa/udemy_PythonSpark/readme.md

 * we print the wssse `print('WSSSE {}'.format(model.computeCost(final_data)))`
 * we get the cluster centers `centers = model.clusterCenters()` they apply to a 7dimensional space
 * we transform the data using the model to get the labels `model.transform(final_data).select('prediction').show()`

+### Lecture 53 - KMeans Clustering Consulting Project

+* a technology start-up in California needs our services
+* they ve been hacked and they need our help to find out about the hackers
+* the forensic engineers have grabbed valuable data about the hacks inclusding info about session time, locations, wpm typing speed etc
+* the forensic engineer relates what they have gathered so far. they have grabbed meta-data of each session that the hackers used to connect to their servers
+* the technology firm has 3 potential hackers that did the attack. they are certain of the first 2 but they aren't very sure if the third was involved orr not
+* they want us to figure out if the third suspect had anything to do with the attack or it was just 2 hackers.
+* the forensic engineer knows the hackers trade off attacks. they should each have roughly the same ammount of attacks

 ## Section 15